anselm/social-knowledge-service/README.md

-# Social Appliance
+# Social Knowledge Service

-A social knowledge service.

-## Features
+- A "knowledge service" that stores stereotypical social artifacts; posts, people, places, things

-- A multiplayer social web experience
+- A web interface around this; useful as both a multiplayer experience or a portfolio site
-- Supports multiple users with SIWE (Sign in With Ethereum - ERC-4361) for authentication.
+- SIWE (sign in with ethereum) for multiple users
-- May also be used as a totally static portfolio website such as on github pages
+- Static deployment as a SPA app - can be deployed to github pages for example

 ## Code layout

 - `@social/orbital`   — pubsub event messaging backbone
-- `@social/knowledge` — knowledge state management (see [README](packages/knowledge/README.md)
+- `@social/knowledge` — knowledge state management
-- `@social/server`    — networking wrapper around knowledge package
+- `@social/server`    — networking wrapper around knowledge service
-- `@social/web`       — modern web interface
+- `@social/web`       — web interface

-## Getting started

-The system uses the `WEB_PACKAGE` environment variable to determine which web package to build and serve.
-By default, it uses `web`.

 ### Static deployment

+For static deployment (such as for a static portfolio site) the web interface can be built by itself.
+It maps the /public filesystem as a web interface using ".info" files to drive layout and content.
-Build the web interface and copy it to any SPA web service.
-Github pages can be configured to support SPA apps.
+Note that github pages can be configured to support SPA routing and this can be deployed there.

 ### Dynamic Deployment